nero/nero.github.io/_posts/2021-02-10-why-does-dos-need-multiple-stacks.md

 ---
 layout: post
-title: "Why does DOS need multiple stacks"
+title: "Why does DOS needs multiple stacks"
 ---

 In CP/M and DOS systems, it is customary that a module of code uses its own stack area.